andresGranadosC/GalRotpy/README.md

-# RotPy
+# GalRotpy
-A Python-based tool for parametrizing galaxy potential by rotation curve
+A Python-based tool for parametrizing the rotation curve and the galaxy potential of disk-like galaxies.